ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 ### Scope and milestones

-The following milestones usually need to happen in order to enable a board/target in the Mbed OS ecosystem:
+The following milestones usually need to happen to port Mbed OS to a board/target:

-- Setup development environment
+- Set up development environment.
-   This involves choosing your primary development PC(Windows, Mac OS or Linux), evaluation board with target MCU, debug probe or an integrated interface chip on the eval board, storage device (SD or external flash).
+   - This involves choosing your primary development PC (Windows, Mac OS or Linux), evaluation board with target MCU, debug probe or an integrated interface chip on the eval board and storage device (SD or external flash).
-   Due to limitations in some development tools used by Mbed OS, a Windows PC must be available for Daplink/Flashalgo development.
-Mbed OS porting target, connectivity and storage can all be done on Windows, Mac OS or Linux.
+   - Due to limitations in some development tools that Mbed OS uses, a Windows PC must be available for DAPLink/Flashalgo development.
+You can port targets, connectivity and storage on Windows, macOS or Linux.
-- Locate reusable code to port to Mbed OS
+- Locate reusable code to port to Mbed OS.
-   If there's SDK available to speed up the porting process, it's recommended to reuse it assuming copyright of the existing code is preserved.
+   - If there's SDK available to speed up the porting process, it's recommended to reuse it, assuming copyright of the existing code is preserved.
-- Choose IDE and debugger
+- Choose an IDE and debugger.
-   Eclipse https://www.eclipse.org/ide/, IAR Embedded Workbench https://www.iar.com/iar-embedded-workbench/ and Keil MDK http://www.keil.com/ are the three common IDEs.
-Eclipse is license free, both IAR and Keil IDE require license.
-Currently Keil MDK is the only tool supported in Daplink development.
+   - Eclipse https://www.eclipse.org/ide/, IAR Embedded Workbench https://www.iar.com/iar-embedded-workbench/ and Keil MDK http://www.keil.com/ are the three common IDEs.
+Eclipse is license free, and both IAR and Keil IDE require licenses.
+Currently, Keil MDK is the only tool supported in DAPLink development.
-- pyOCD is actively maintained by ARM and the Mbed OS community.
-It's required by the Mbed Enable program, hence ultimately it needs to support the new target.
-To allow parallel development in porting target, connectivity and storage while pyOCD is still under development, other IDEs supported on the eval board can be used in the beginning phase.
+- Arm and the Mbed OS community actively maintain pyOCD.
+The Mbed Enabled program requires pyOCD, so ultimately it needs to support the new target.
+To allow parallel development in porting targets, connectivity and storage while pyOCD is still under development, you can use other IDEs supported on the evaluation board in the beginning phase.
-- Implement and test CMSIS pack, bootstrap, linker script and startup code A basic framework is ready after this step.
-The rest of the porting work can be done in parallel.
+- Implement and test CMSIS pack, bootstrap, linker script and startup code.
+   - A basic framework is ready after this step.
+You can do the rest of the porting work in parallel.
-- Implement and test porting APIs
+- Implement and test porting APIs.
-   This includes all components described in https://os.mbed.com/docs/latest/porting/index.html.
+   - This includes all components described in https://os.mbed.com/docs/latest/porting/index.html.
-- Test Mbed OS and Pelion demo applications
+- Test Mbed OS and Pelion demonstration applications.
-   Arm provides a number of demos and examples to help showcase Mbed OS and Pelion.
+   - Arm provides a number of demonstrations and examples to help showcase Mbed OS and Pelion.

 ### Hardware setup

 Porting Mbed OS requires the following hardware:

-- Eval board with the targeted MCU.
+- Evaluation board with the targeted MCU.
 - (Optional) FTDI TTL232R-3V3 USB cable.
-   Some debug probes do not have serial connection such as SWDAP https://os.mbed.com/teams/mbed/wiki/SWDAP.
+   - Some debug probes do not have serial connection such as SWDAP https://os.mbed.com/teams/mbed/wiki/SWDAP.
 If you have to use such boards, an FTDI cable connecting the TX and RX pin can be used.
 - (Optional) Debug probe.
-   If the Interface MCU is not on the eval board, choose an debug probe such as https://os.mbed.com/platforms/SWDAP-LPC11U35/.
+   - If the Interface MCU is not on the eval board, choose an debug probe such as https://os.mbed.com/platforms/SWDAP-LPC11U35/.
 - 1-2 Micro USB cables.
-   One Micro USB cable is used to connect the eval board to your development PC.
+   - One Micro USB cable is used to connect the eval board to your development PC.
 Optionally you may need another cable to connect the debug probe to the PC.

 The following items might be helpful in testing SPI, I2C and Pins: